What is the Recovery Research Network?

 The RRN is a network for people who are interested or involved in recovery research to share their plans, present their research results, and develop collaborations for future projects.

 The RRN was set up in 2009 as part of the REFOCUS programme, funded by the National Institute for Health Research.
-It is based in England, but many people from other countries have also joined: as at April 2021 we have 883 members from 50 countries (Argentina, Australia, Belgium, Bermuda, Brazil, Canada, Chile, China, Colombia, Czech Republic, Denmark, Egypt, England, Estonia, Finland, France, Germany, Hong Kong, Iceland, India, Ireland, Israel, Italy, Japan, Jersey, Kenya, Malaysia, Maldives, Netherlands, New Zealand, Nigeria, Northern Ireland, Norway, Poland, Portugal, Romania, Scotland, Singapore, Slovakia, South Africa, Spain, Sweden, Switzerland, Thailand, Turkey, Uganda, Uruguay, USA, Wales and Zimbabwe).
+It is based in England, but many people from other countries have also joined: as at November 2022 we have 912 members from 53 countries (Argentina, Australia, Austria, Belgium, Bermuda, Brazil, Canada, Chile, China, Colombia, Czech Republic, Denmark, Egypt, Estonia, Finland, France, Germany, Greece, Hong Kong, Iceland, India, Ireland, Israel, Italy, Japan, Jersey, Kenya, Latvia, Malaysia, Maldives, Mexico, Netherlands, New Zealand, Nigeria, Norway, Norway, Poland, Portugal, Romania, Serbia, Singapore, Slovakia, South Africa, Spain, Sweden, Switzerland, Thailand, Turkey, Uganda, United Kingdom, Uruguay, USA and Zimbabwe).

 Our two main activities are a meeting every six months and a monthly e-bulletin.
 The meeting typically involves presentation of study designs, findings and plans.
 The e-bulletin keeps members updated about forthcoming conferences, new publications, and requests for input from RRN members.